TrumThuyLoi/SFND_3D_Object_Tracking/README.md

     * After the loop, I pic the highest number of keypoint correspondences for each previous frame bounding boxes and make it is the best pair bounding boxes.

 ### FP.2 Compute Lidar-based TTC
+    * I remove 5% nearest lidar point of current and previous frame so we can void outliers.
-    * Firstly, find minXPrev (min x of previous frame) and minXCurr (min x of current frame)
+    * After that, I find minXPrev (min x of previous frame) and minXCurr (min x of current frame)
     * Then, apply fomular: TTC = minXCurr * dT / (minXPrev - minXCurr)
     * with dT is the time between previous frame and current frame.

 ### FP.3 Associate Keypoint Correspondences with Bounding Boxes
+    * I sorted kptMatches based on the euclidean distance between keypoints of each pairs in ascending order.
+    * Then I remove 10% matched pairs (5% too close and 5% too far away) to avoid outliers.
-    * I store all the matches that have current frame keypoint inside ROI of current frame in the kptMatches attribute.
+    * After taht, I store all the remain matches that have current frame keypoint inside ROI of current frame in the kptMatches attribute.

 ### FP.4 Compute Camera-based TTC
     * Firstly, I compute relative distances between keypoints in previous frame and current frame.